space-concordia-robotics/robotics-prototype/README.md

 Finish the commit and `git push` as usual.

 Lastly, the branch-verification-hook will verify if the names of newly created branches follow our naming conventions explained [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions).
+Note that this hook will only run after entering git checkout <branch-name>, and not when the branch is created.

 ### Cloning and Pulling
 We are using git submodules in `robotics-prototype`.
 This means that we are using code that is external to our repository.
 To ensure that it also downloads all the packages from the external repository, use the commands below :